roman-milk/roman-milk.github.io/janes-story-1.md

+===

- ****** Jane's Story ****** bydawn1958© Jane had to be alone.
+Jane had to be alone.
 When Josh pulled into the driveway, the guilt quickly became suffocating.
 She knew not to make any excuses, yet she did anyway.
 "Best I go in right away...
 I need to be alone.
 Thanks again and I'll see you at school."

  Josh faced her and looked into her eyes, which were still teary.
 "I realized that you were special the first time I saw you in class," he whispered.
 "That's when I fell in love with you."